 On any given day you can find me researching paranormal theories, writing, collecting haunted items, using my spirit board or pendulum, traveling to, researching, and investigating haunted locations, and speaking on other people’s paranormal podcasts.
 What sets me aside the most from other paranormal investigators is that I am a practicing witch and investigate with a blend of spiritual practices and beliefs, while also incorporating scientific theories and equipment alongside me to help validate my experiences and claims.
 I am also a self-professed “Debunking Queen” and I am not afraid to say it like it is.
 The paranormal is certainly an obsession that I will carry on with me for the rest my life…and afterlife!

-I graduated from the University of Mary Washington with a bachelor’s degree in Anthropology and a thirst for exploration.
+I graduated with a bachelor’s degree in Anthropology and a thirst for exploration.
 Besides loving the paranormal, more than any normal person should, I enjoy baking, antiquing, and reading – just like the grandma that I am… hmm maybe I am actually 97 … But anyhow, I am also a huge fan of Halloween and anything spooky; Spirit Halloween is an essential Home Décor shopping spot.

 The paranormal has always piqued my interest, as it always finds its way to me in some form or another… it all started when I was a kid living in West Virginia and there was a shadow figure who would (uninvitedly) visit me in my room every night.
 After moving to Virginia, even more paranormal happenings occurred in my family’s home and has just progressed over time.
 Usually the paranormal always finds me, but now I think it is my turn I find them!
 I have recently become a paranormal investigator after always dreaming about it.